seifrajhi/terraform-CheatSheet/README.md

 # Terraform Cheat Sheet

-We created this Terraform Cheat Sheet initially for students of our DevOps Bootcamp: Terraform.
-But we're now sharing it with any and all Developers that want to learn and remember some of the key functions and concepts of Terraform, and have a quick reference guide to the basics of Terraform.
+I created this Terraform Cheat Sheet for all Developers that want to learn and remember some of the key functions and concepts of Terraform, and have a quick reference guide to the basics of Terraform.

 ## Table of Contents